rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

 # Final Product

--   The Final product of this study is a GenAI powered dashboard for monitoring, evaluating performance, characterizing a "good" instructor and providing improvement recommendations to supporting the improvement of instructors and resources at the faculty level.
+-   The final product of this study is a GenAI powered dashboard for mostly automated grading with human involvement to providing facilities for instructors grade assignments much more efficiently based in teacher provided rubric and thus focus on the task of education.

 -   The steps of designing this dashboard can be a basis for developing better dashboards for evaluating other faculties or even other